Total Vision Avenida del Mar

 However, there are times when it may feel like something in your eye for a long time, even when there’s no evidence of something there.

 If you can’t identify a specific cause, you should consult an eye specialist.
 As with most vision problems, the sooner you get your eyes checked professionally, the better.
-There are many reasons you may feel like something is in your eye, including dry eye, blepharitis, conjunctivitis, corneal abrasion, or a stye.
+There are many reasons you may feel like something is in your eye, including:

 Dry Eye Disease